greggersaurus/OpenSteamController/Firmware/README.md

     1. There was a bug where Note was pointing to bogus data that resulted in a interrupt that never seemed to end
         1. Need bounds check on how interrupt variables are setup to stop this from happening???
 1. Make all functions have usage
-1. Change project name to OpenSteamController (or something like that)
 1. Get controller to act as PowerA wired
     1. Clean up naming in changes...
 1. Add details on different firmware build types (i.e. intentions and commands/control layouts)